Policies and Procedures

-The Center for Disability Services is located in Student Center Building, and serves as a focal point for coordination of services for students who have disabilities.
+Disability Services is located in the Student Center Building, and serves as a focal point for coordination of services for students who have disabilities.
 For students who have had a history of difficulty in school, it is a place to ask questions and explore the possibility of an undiagnosed disability.
 It is recommended that new and potential students make an appointment to talk about concerns they have at least six weeks prior to the beginning of the quarter they plan to attend.
-You may make an appointment by calling the Counseling Center at 736-9391, extension 265 or through the Center for Disability Services at extension 320.
+You may make an appointment by calling the Counseling Center at 736-9391, extension 265 or through Disability Services at extension 320.

 Emergencies are handled through the Counseling Center or the Vice President, Student Services Office at extension 220.

 Your Civil RightsIt is the policy of Centralia College not to discriminate on the basis of sex, disability, race, color, national origin or age.
 This applies to access to, admission to, or employment in the College's programs or activities.
 Compliance is required by Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title VI of the Civil Rights Act of 1964, the Age Discrimination Act or any of their regulations.

 Centralia College provides reasonable accommodations to qualified students with disabilities.
 The purpose of this document is to identify the rights and responsibilities of students under the Americans with Disabilities Act of 1990; the Rehabilitation Act of 1973, Section 504; and the Washington State Laws of 1994, Chapter 105.